Orange County's First Baby-Friendly Hospital

 Stork Stop Boutique offers a wide range of lactation supplies including lactation bras, nursing clothing and feeding accessories.

 Support for the breastfeeding mother is also rendered in the critical time between hospital discharge and the first visit with a physician.
-Follow-up appointments are made at the Mother Baby Assessment Center for each baby and mom three to five days after they leave St. Joseph Hospital.
+Follow-up appointments are made at the Mother Baby Assessment Center for each baby three to five days after they leave St. Joseph Hospital.
 In addition to being Orange County's first Baby-Friendly designated hospital, St. Joseph Hospital is one of the only hospitals in Orange County providing this after-discharge care for growing families.